 That doesn't mean the product owner should ignore comments about a feature not meeting stakeholder expectations.
-When this occurs, the proper course of action is to schedule a change to the feature by creating a new product backlog item to reflect the desired behavior requested by the senior stakeholder to insert that item into the product backlog to be work on in a future sprint.
+When this occurs, the proper course of action is to schedule a change to the feature by creating a new product backlog item to reflect the desired behavior requested by the senior stakeholder and then to insert that item into the product backlog to be work on in a future sprint.
 The product owner should also work to prevent future miscommunications.

 Some organizations suffer from sporadic attendance at sprint reviews.
 One of the more common cause is that stakeholders are choosing other “higher-priority” commitments.
 This is a strong indicator of organizational dysfunction—having so much concurrent work that stakeholders can't meet all of their commitments.
 When this happens, I recommend stopping work on all lower priority products until they are important enough for stakeholders to attend the sprint review.

 Other organizations see sporadic attendance because people don't believe the Scrum team can produce anything worth reviewing in a few weeks' time.
 The best way to address this issue is to actually build a business-valuable, potentially shippable product increment every sprint.
 When teams do this, most people come to realize that the frequent reviews truly are worth their time.